 Created in the 1950s by American psychologist, Carl Rogers, the person-centred approach ultimately sees human beings as having an innate tendency to develop towards their full potential.
 However, this ability can become blocked or distorted by our life experiences – particularly those that affect our sense of value.

-Nowadays, the relationship between the client and the therapist is a crucial aspect of the counselling process and this concept is embraced by nearly every school of counselling.
-The counselling relationship needs to be more than a good working relationship and it requires particular qualities in the counsellor if the right conditions are present in which the client can change psychologically.
+The relationship between the client and therapist is a crucial aspect of the counselling process.
+The counselling relationship needs to be more than a good working relationship.
+It requires particular qualities in the therapist.
+If the right conditions are present the client can change psychologically.

-What might make a differences between the psychodynamic and other counselling approaches is the use of transference and countertransference feelings.
+A key difference between psychodynamic and other counselling approaches is the use of transference and countertransference feelings.

 Transference = To some extent transference happens in all relationships.
 All of us transfer unresolved ways of relating to other people around us, especially those who we are in close relationships with.
-If a person had a domineering father then as adults they might view people in authority as having these characteristics and they might regress to a way of relating to them that resemble the childhood relationships with their fathers, which might include resentment, anxiety and anger.
-In the counselling setting transference can bring old conflict alive and these can be worked out with the assistance of the counsellor.
+In the counselling setting transference can bring old conflict alive and these can be worked out with the assistance of the therapist.
 The transference offers the client the opportunity to experience a different response to the original cause of conflict.

 Countertransference = This can be understood as the feelings and attitudes that the counsellor has in relation to the client.
-As for the example above the countertransference response will be if the counsellor began to feel omnipotent or critical towards the client.
 Countertransference can be a powerful tool as it provides the counsellor with an insight into the problem of the client that perhaps would go unrecognised.

-Finally a central aim of the psychodynamic approach is to help the client to become more aware and to bring unconscious feelings into consciousness.
-The counsellor’s role is to help clients to gain understanding and insights into aspects of the self previously unknown.
+The psychodynamic approach helps the client to become more aware and to bring unconscious feelings into consciousness.
 This is achieved by bringing unconscious processes, resistances, defences, conflicts and feelings to the surface.
-(Counselling Directory.org.uk)

 Cognitive Behavioural Therapy